taller2-grupo5-rostov-1c2022/NodeServer/README.md

 The pipeline deploys the server automatically on pushing to **master**

+You should create the app on heroku first

 You'll need to set the following actions secrets:

 - `HEROKU_NAME`: App name